 In the end, there isn’t one best Yamaha digital piano—all of them are great.
 It’s up to you to determine which model fits your needs and wants the best.

-If you’re a beginner, you’re going to have different needs than a professional.
+If you’re looking for a beginner keyboard, you’re going to have different needs than a professional.
 If you want to record, you’re going to need a different keyboard than someone who just wants to play classical pieces.

 Yamaha has a digital piano to fit every need, and no matter which one ends up being the best fit for you, it’s definitely going to be a good purchase.